-The NVDRS Coding Manual is a reference document to be used for defining cases, defining variables, entering data, and checking data once they are entered.
+The NVDRS Coding Manual is a reference document to be used for defining cases and variables, entering data, and checking data once they are entered.
 It contains information about all data elements (i.e., variables) and the way the data are structured.
-It should be kept on hand when doing data entry, data abstraction, or data checking/reabstraction, both in the office and in the field.
-It is also a useful guide to understand the way in which NVDRS variables are defined when conducting data analysis.
+It should be kept on hand when doing data entry, abstraction, or checking/reabstraction, both in the office and in the field.
+The manual is also a useful guide to understanding the way in which NVDRS variables are defined when conducting data analysis.

-1.1 Companion documents
+1.1 Companion Documents

-Starting in 2018, historical information on variables contained in the NVDRS system has been added to a data dictionary, and a description of how key data elements can be used in analyses has been added to the NVDRS Analytic Manual.
+Starting in 2018, historical information on variables in the NVDRS system has been added to a data dictionary, and a description of how key data elements can be used in analyses has been added to the NVDRS Analytic Manual.